What is a roof surfacing payment schedule?

 It’s also useful if you don’t want to pay for a brand-new roof in order to get insured to meet your mortgage requirements.

-Roof claims for wind or hail damage are paid out on a depreciated value based on the roof’s materials and age.
-The depreciated value is calculated by subtracting the roof’s depreciation from its replacement cost.
+Roof claims for wind or hail damage are paid out on a set schedule based on the roof’s materials and age.

-• Between 0 years and the years listed above, it depreciates linearly annually.
+• Between zero years and the years listed above, the change in percentage occurs linearly annually.

 So say your shingle roof is heavily damaged during a windstorm, and it would cost $15,000 to replace it.
 Now let’s say your roof is 12 years old.